Best Film for the Canon A-1

 Bulk Loading Film

-Considered one of the best options to lower your costs on film is to buy a roll of 100 feet of film and manually load canisters by hand.
+Certainly one of the most widely used options to save money on film is to buy a bulk roll of 100 feet of film and manually load it into canisters by hand.

-Be aware that you are going to be limited to 100-foot rolls of black and white film.
-This is due to the fact black and white film is quite a bit easier and more cost-effective to process yourself.
+Take into account that you are only going to find 100 foot rolls of black & white film.
+This is in part because black and white film is less difficult and less expensive to develop yourself.

 Home Developing and Scanning

-All film can be processed at home.
-In fact, it's a good method to cut costs so that you can use more film with your Canon A-1.
+Any film can be processed by hand.
+In fact it is a good way to reduce costs so that you can shoot more film with your Canon A-1.

-Black & white film is much easier to develop.
-Developer temperature and development times are not as imperative to do correctly with black and white films as time and temperatures are for color negative or transparency film.
+Black & white film is by far the least difficult to process.
+Chemical temperature and development times are not as important to do correctly with black & white film as they are for transparency or color negative.